lpereira/lwan/README.md

 #### FastCGI

-The `fastcgi` proxies requests between the HTTP client connecting to Lwan and a FastCGI server accessible by Lwan.
+The `fastcgi` module proxies requests between the HTTP client connecting to Lwan and a FastCGI server accessible by Lwan.
 This is useful, for instance, to serve pages from a scripting language such as PHP.

 > :bulb: **Note:** This is a preliminary version of this module, and